Erma Bombeck: Television

 At the invitation of television producer Bob Shanks, Bombeck participated in ABC's Good Morning America from 1975 until 1986.
 She began doing brief commentaries, which were recorded in Phoenix, and eventually did both gag segments and serious interviews.

 For several years, Bombeck was occupied with multiple writing and TV projects.
 In 1978, she attempted a television pilot of The Grass Is Always Greener on CBS.
 In 1981, Bombeck wrote and produced her own show, the also unsuccessful Maggie, for ABC.
 It aired for just four months (eight episodes) to poor reviews.
 Bombeck was quickly becoming overworked, returning from Los Angeles to Phoenix only during weekends.
 Bombeck was offered a second sitcom attempt but she declined.

 Equal Rights Amendment (1978)

 In 1978, Bombeck was involved in the Presidential Advisory Committee for Women, particularly for the final implementation of the Equal Rights Amendment, with the ERA America organization's support.
 Bombeck was strongly criticized for this by conservative figures, and some U.S. stores reacted by removing her books.
 In 1972, the Equal Rights Amendment was proposed by the United States Congress to the states.
 Congress specified a seven-year period for ratification.
-Under Article V of the United States Constitution, ratification by at least three-fourths of the states is necessary, but at the end of the seven-year period, only 35 states had ratified, three less than the requirement.
+Under Article V of the United States Constitution, ratification by at least three-fourths of the states is necessary, but at the end of the seven-year period, only 35 states had ratified, three fewer than the requirement.
 Of the 35 states that ratified the proposed amendment, five rescinded their ratifications prior to the deadline.
 Bombeck expressed dismay over this development..